ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {: #rpk-authorization-message-example title="Access Token Request Example for RPK Mode"}

-The example shows an access token request for the resource identified by the audience string "tempSensor4711" on the authorization server using a raw public key.
+The example shows an access token request for the resource identified by the string "tempSensor4711" on the authorization server using a raw public key.

 AS MUST check if the client that it communicates with is associated with the RPK in the cnf object before issuing an access token to it.
-If AS determines that the request is to be authorized according to authorization rules obtained from RO, it generates an access token response for C. The response MUST contain a `profile` parameter with the value `coap_dtls` to indicate that this profile must be used for communication between the client C and the resource server.
-The response also contains an access token, a `cnf` object that describes the RPK that C must use, and a `rs_cnf` parameter containing information about the public key that is used by the resource server.
+If AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for C. The response SHOULD contain a `profile` parameter with the value `coap_dtls` to indicate that this profile must be used for communication between the client C and the resource server.
+The response also contains an access token and an `rs_cnf` parameter containing information about the public key that is used by the resource server.
 AS MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that C wants to communicate with.
 AS MUST